-Montreal winter activities for the 2018 - 2019 season, from skating to skiing, are fun, affordable, and easy to learn.
-Residents and visitors alike can enjoy the region's plethora of winter activities thanks to affordable equipment rental fees, numerous skating rinks and more.
+Montreal winter sporting activities—from ice skating to skiing and everything in between—are fun, affordable, and easy to learn.
+Residents and visitors alike can enjoy the region's plethora of winter activities thanks to affordable equipment rental fees, numerous skating rinks, and more.
 Depending on which activity interests you, get ready to find plenty of popular spots for a variety of winter sports in the city.

 Traveling from out of town to visit Montreal this winter?
-These Montreal hotels are tailor-made for the season, allowing easy access to downtown shopping as well as being strategically connected to the underground city, allowing you to bypass outdoor streets if the weather is too cold or stormy.
+These Montreal hotels are tailor-made for the season, allowing easy access to downtown shopping as well as being strategically connected to the underground city, which lets you bypass outdoor streets if the weather is too cold or stormy.

 Snowshoeing in Montreal

 The ancient practice of snowshoeing dates back anywhere from 6,000 to possibly 10,000 years ago, and was a chief mode of transportation facilitating tribal movement through snowed-in woods.

 But yesteryear's seasonal necessity is today's sport, a recreational rite of passage for many Canadian children, plus an affordable and accessible activity in several Montreal parks come wintertime.